 If you have no idea, we Singaporeans loveeeee our Changi Airport, to the point that we’ll head over to the airport during weekends as family outings, or on weekdays for study breaks or simply do work at (for the students and professionals working remotely).
 Our wonderful airport holds a special place in each of our heart and sense of pride, especially when it has won the Best Airport of the Year for the past 5 years in running #ProudSingaporeanMoment

 Replacing the Budget Terminal, Terminal 4 took three years to be constructed.
 It will serve select airlines including Air Asia, Cathay Pacific, Korean Air, Vietnam Airlines, Cebu Pacific and Spring Airlines.

-For being part of Changi Airport’s Social Ambassador programme, I got invited for a sneak preview of the new Terminal 4, before it holds the Open House to the public over the next few weeks.
-(Another reason to love CAG – their marketing efforts are always on point!)
+For being part of Changi Airport’s Social Ambassador programme, I got invited to a sneak preview of the new Terminal 4, before it holds the Open House to the public over the next few weeks.
+(Another reason to love Changi Airport Group – their marketing efforts are always on point!)